feelinglovelynow/ace-graph-database/README.md

 1. Response Types
     * Generics
     * Conditional Types
+1. Runtime validation
+    * v1
+      * Accepts: a test object + (a schma node / a schema relationship)
+      * Responds: does the test object obey the schema
+    * v2
+      * Also accepts options to add validations, edit validations or remove validations
 1. $o random
 1. Full Text Index, Mutation and Query
 1. Relationship prop indexes